nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/tools.en.md

 ---

 We make tools to save time and effort on repetitive work.<br/>
-We use tools from our predecessors to save time and effort on making tools.<br/>
+We use tools from our predecessors to save time and effort in making tools.<br/>
-Tools persist in the material world, carrying its creators' thoughts.<br/>
+Tools persist in the material world, carrying their creators' thoughts.<br/>
 But the tools will wear out; the ideas it carries will become obsolete.<br/>
 If you don't like something, just try to make it what you want it to be.<br/>